djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 #### **Register cron jobs in the service container**

 Before adding the cron jobs to the scheduler, you register them in the service container of the WebHost.
-This is done automatically using the [`AddCronJobs()`](https://github.com/djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/blob/main/src/CronJobScheduling/Extensions/ServiceCollectionExtensions.cs) method.
+This is done automatically using the method [`AddCronJobs()`](https://github.com/djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/blob/main/src/CronJobScheduling/Extensions/ServiceCollectionExtensions.cs).

 ```csharp
 // File: ServiceCollectionExtensions.cs (excerpt)